 - Adhesive – Using too much adhesive on the joining tape or too much near the join gap.
 This can cause the adhesive to ooze out when pressing down each section.
 It can be cleaned if a small quantity has leaked out.
 Using a brush cleaner on a clean white rag will remove the adhesive.
 If the adhesive is not removed sand and dirt will stick to it and show up after the installation is complete.

-- Roll Salvage as Join Tape – If you join the grass using the black salvage edge of the roll it will only guarantee a poor join.
+- Use Salvage as Join Tape – If you join the grass using the black salvage edge of the roll it will only guarantee a poor join.
 The salvage is not designed to be used as a joining method.
-If you look closely at you will see the latex backing that covers the back or the artificial grass tufts does not extend over the salvage.
+If you look closely you will see the latex backing that covers the back of the artificial grass tufts but does not extend over the salvage.

 This can be an issue because as it goes through the backing plant it shrinks at a greater rate than the backed grass which in turn can hold ripples along the side of the artificial grass.
 Once this salvage is removed the grass drops flat giving a fault free surface.
 Also using the edge salvage means the tufts have not been cut back to provide a new clean edge for a perfect join.

 - Clean Edges – Not cutting back join edges is tempting if the roll has no salvage.
 The salvage is left on to protect the ends of the roll so has to be removed to expose a clean edge for joining.
 Just as important as removing salvage, is removing some tufts if the roll has no salvage.